Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

   add_library(archive STATIC archive.cpp zip.cpp lzma.cpp)

 The :variable:`BUILD_SHARED_LIBS` variable may be enabled to change the behavior of :command:`add_library` to build shared libraries by default.

-In the context of the buildsystem definition as a whole, it is largely irrelevant whether particular libraries are ``SHARED`` or ``STATIC`` - the commands, dependency specifications and other APIs function similarly regardless of the library type.
-The ``MODULE`` library type is dissimilar in that it is generally not linked to - it is not used in the right-hand-side of the :command:`target_link_libraries` command.
+In the context of the buildsystem definition as a whole, it is largely irrelevant whether particular libraries are ``SHARED`` or ``STATIC`` -- the commands, dependency specifications and other APIs work similarly regardless of the library type.
+The ``MODULE`` library type is dissimilar in that it is generally not linked to -- it is not used in the right-hand-side of the :command:`target_link_libraries` command.
 It is a type which is loaded as a plugin using runtime techniques.

 .. code-block:: cmake